 I referred at the outset to the development of rights in more recent charters of rights which have come a long way from rights relating to liberty, fair trials and fair procedure.
-Although this is a hugely welcome development, it must be seen in the context that the meaning and scope of every right When the Divisional Court
+Although this is a hugely welcome development, it must be seen in the context that the meaning and scope of every right is to be made on the basis that the charter or constitution is a "living instrument" and that judges have powerful tools available to them such as proportionality, reasonableness and non-discrimination which can be extensively employed by the judges 27 to effect wide ranging change.

-decided that the executive

-had no prerogative power

-to give notice, the judges

-were subject to the abuse

-of being described in the media

-as "enemies of the people".